Ohio (OH) law guide

 Columbus, Cleveland, Cincinnati, Toledo, Akron

 This guide is general information, not legal advice.
-Governing statute: Ohio Revised Code Chapter 5321 (Landlords and Tenants).
+Governing statute: Ohio Revised Code Chapter 5321.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Ohio FAQ